1997 Indianapolis 500: Controversial finish

-As the cars came out of turn four, without any warning, USAC officials suddenly displayed the white and green flag at the starter's stand.
-The race was back underway for one final lap.
-The entire field hesitated as the yellow caution lights around the track remained illuminated, unsure if the green flag was an error, and if the conditions were safe to race.
-Luyendyk obliged the flagstand, dropped a gear, and accelerated into turn, getting a jump on Goodyear and the rest of the field in the process.
-The yellow lights continued flashing around the track, something Luyendyk noticed on his radio while entering the backstretch, and did not go off until the leaders were nearly at turn 3.
-The botched restart prevented any significant challenge by Goodyear, and Arie Luyendyk cruised around the final lap to take the victory.
+As the cars came out of Turn 4, without any warning, USAC officials suddenly displayed the white and green flags simultaneously at the starter's stand.
+The race was back underway for the final lap.
+The entire field hesitated as the yellow caution lights around the track remained illuminated, unsure if the green flag was an error and if the conditions were safe to race.
+Luyendyk obliged the flagstand, dropped a gear, and accelerated down the front straight, getting a jump on Goodyear and the rest of the field in the process.
+The yellow lights continued flashing around the track, something Luyendyk noticed on his radio while entering the backstretch, and did not go off until the leaders were nearly at Turn 3.
+The botched procedure prevented any significant challenge by Goodyear, and Arie Luyendyk pulled away just enough in the final lap to take the victory.
 It was Luyendyk's second Indy 500 win, becoming the 16th driver to win from the pole position.
 Luyendyk was emotional in victory lane as he stated:

-"I saw the green and white flag wave and I thought 'Hell they better know what they're doing' and I will keep doing what I've been doing.
+"I saw the green and white flag wave and I thought 'Hell, they better know what they're doing' and I will keep doing what I've been doing.
 This is a lot better than my first in 1990."

 His teammate Scott Goodyear was satisfied but still disappointed at the outcome:

-"That's the key lap of the whole race obviously because you want to get a draft, get the guy going and lead coming out the backstretch.
+"That's the key lap of the whole race, obviously, because you want to get a draft, get the guy going and lead coming out the backstretch.
 I don't think Arie even expected it.
-Overall a 1-2 finish for Treadway is a bonus but...disappointed that I didn't win."
+Overall, a 1-2 finish for Treadway is a bonus but...disappointed that I didn't win."

 After brushing the wall late, Tony Stewart limped around on the final lap with a bent suspension arm.
 After leading the most laps, he held on to finish in 5th place, the last car on the lead lap.
-It was his best Indy finish, and only career top-five at the Indy 500.
+It was his best Indy finish and only career top-five at the Indy 500.